In Postman Pro, team members not formally assigned a user role are considered ‘support-only’.

 Now that we’ve reviewed the basics of assigned roles and user slots, let’s return to our look at support-only accounts.

-Teams can add support accounts for two members of the team to perform admin+billing tasks.
-However, they can't collaborate on APIs with the rest of the team.
+Teams can add support accounts for two members of the team to perform admin and billing tasks.
+However, they can’t collaborate on APIs with the rest of the team.
 Support-only accounts allow you to manage your team economically and maximize the number of users.

 The team page lists the team members with support-only status.